MirrorNetworking/Mirror/Assets/Mirror/Examples/Lobbey/README.md

 Click Ready in each instance, and then in the Editor (Host).

+Click Start Game in the Editor (Host)

 You should now be in the Online scene with your players of random color.

-WASDQE keys to move & turn
-Touch the spheres for points
-Lighter colors score higher.
+WASDQE keys to move & turn Touch the spheres for points Lighter colors score higher.